 10 One score remains with the organizer after the competition.
 The scores can be collected from the organizer after the award ceremony.
 Uncollected scores will not be sent by mail.

 11 Only original scores or authorized copies of published works may be sung.
-All scores must be submitted by mail or by hand on registration day (7 July, 2017) as hardcopy.
+All scores must be submitted by mail or personally on registration day (1 July, 2018) as hard-copy.

 12 Acoustic checks in competition venues will NOT be provided by the festival.